Zak Starkey: Spencer Davis, Eddie Hardin, John Entwistle and the Icicle Works

 In the early 1980s, Starkey appeared with a re-formed Spencer Davis Group.
-His daughter Tatia was born on 7 September 1985.
-He briefly joined The Semantics, replacing founding drummer Jody Spence, during the recording process for their album Powerbill, which ended up being unreleased except in Japan.
-He joined the band when they moved from Nashville to Los Angeles, and played in some shows and some recording sessions, but the band broke up less than a year after he joined.
+He briefly joined the Semantics, replacing founding drummer Jody Spence, during the recording process for their album Powerbill, which ended up being released only in Japan in 1996 (after the group had disbanded).
+He joined the band when they moved from Nashville to Los Angeles and played in some shows and some recording sessions, but the band broke up less than a year after he joined.

-In 1985 he played on John Entwistle's solo album The Rock (released in 1996).
-Starkey replaced Chris Sharrock as the drummer in the Icicle Works in 1989, leaving the band the next year without appearing on any recordings with them.
-A B-side later issued by founder member Ian McNabb, featured him on drums and is presumed to date from his tenure with the group.
-Starkey also played on the 1989 album Silver and Gold, a solo work released by Iron Maiden guitarist Adrian Smith.
+In 1985, Starkey played on John Entwistle's solo album The Rock (released in 1996).
+Starkey replaced Chris Sharrock as the drummer in the Icicle Works in 1988, leaving the band after a brief tenure and appearing on only one recording.
+Founder member Ian McNabb issued a B-side after Starkey's departure from the band.
+The song features Starkey on drums and, as it includes band personnel from the time, is presumed to date from his tenure with the group.
+Starkey also plays on the 1989 album Silver and Gold, a solo work released by Iron Maiden guitarist Adrian Smith.

 Ringo Starr and the All-Starr Band

-In 1985, he joined his father on Sun City by Artists United Against Apartheid and during 1992 and 1995, Starkey toured with Ringo Starr and His All-Starr Band, having previously guested on the band's 1989 tour.
+In 1985, Starkey joined his father on Sun City by Artists United Against Apartheid, and during 1992 and 1995, he toured with Ringo Starr and His All-Starr Band, having previously guested on the band's 1989 tour.
 Starkey performed at Ringo Starr's 70th birthday party on 7 July 2010 at Radio City Music Hall in New York City.
 He joined his father and guest stars Yoko Ono, Nils Lofgren, Steven Van Zandt and Jeff Lynne for "With a Little Help from My Friends" and "Give Peace a Chance".